AldyPy/seleksister-24/Klak-klak-klakulator/README.md

 1. Operations are always executed from left to right, regardless of operator.
 ```
->>> 2 + 1 / 1
+>>> 1 / 1 + 1
-3.0
+2.0
 ```
 2. Of course, you can use parentheses to determine the order of operations if you want.
 ```
->>> 2 + (1 / 1)
+>>> 1 / (1 + 1)
-1.0
+0.5
 ```
-3. As stated in the "above" section, exponents and square roots are available operators.
+3. As stated in the "about" section, exponents and square roots are available operators.
 As you can expect, for exponents, the syntax is the same as the four basic operators.
 For `sqrt`, you have to place parentheses for the expression you would like to take the square root of.
 ```
 >>> 2 ^ (-1)
 0.5

 >>> -1 / sqrt(16)
 -0.25
 ```